tahaeghtesad/tahaeghtesad.github.io/_pages/about.md

 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
  -->

 Taha Eghtesad joined the department of Information Sciences and Technology at the Pennsylvania State University in 2022.
 He received his M.S. degree from the University of Houston in 2022, and a B.S. degree from Shahid Beheshti University, Tehran, Iran in Computer Engineering with a minor in Software Engineering.
-Currently, he is working as a research assistant under supervision of Dr. Aron Laszka.
-He is interested to explore the applications of artificial intelligence, machine learning, and game theory on computer security, and cyber-physical systems.
-In specific, he tries to build more secure cyber-physical systems using artificial intelligence and machine learning.
+He is interested to explore the applications of artificial intelligence, machine learning, reiforcement learning and game theory on computer security, and cyber-physical systems.

 Interests
 ------
 * Reinforcement Learning
 * Machine Learning
 * Game Theory
-* Cyber-Physical Systems
+* Computer and Network Security
-* Systems Security
+* Software Engineering